 The Fund determines credit risk and measures expected credit losses for financial assets measured at amortised cost using probability of default, exposure at default and loss given default.
 Management consider both historical analysis and forward looking information in determining any expected credit loss.
-At 30 June 2019 and 30 June 2018, all receivables, cash and short-term deposits are held with Mainstream Fund Services Pty Ltd and are either callable on demand or due to be settled within 1 week.
+At 30 June 2022 and 30 June 2021, all receivables, cash and short-term deposits are held with Mainstream Fund Services Pty Ltd with a credit rating of B or higher and are either callable on demand or due to be settled within 1 month.
 Management consider the probability of default to be close to zero as these instruments have a low risk of default and the counterparties have a strong capacity to meet their contractual obligations in the near term.
 As a result, no loss allowance has been recognised based on 12-month expected credit losses as any such impairment would be wholly insignificant to the Fund.